 The Chronic Care Policy Alliance supports:

 This education should also focus on the need for appropriate protocols and safety measures needed by patients afflicted by chronic disease and healthy lifestyles as a mechanism to avoid or lessen the effects of chronic disease.

 - wellness and chronic disease prevention, utilizing early intervention tools and management models incorporated throughout private and public healthcare systems.

-- Public, private and community partnerships should work together to promote a culture of health care productivity through the use of multi-disciplinary, primary care medical home models, comprehensive medication therapy management, and patient-centered access to all three levels of prevention (primary, secondary, tertiary).
+- Increased health care productivity through the use of multi-disciplinary, primary care medical home models, comprehensive medication management, and patient-centered access to all three levels of prevention (primary, secondary, tertiary).

-- healthy lifestyles in workplaces, schools and communities by establishing a collaborative between business; health plans, faith-based, not-for-profit health organizations; consumer groups; education, including school health centers, government and other community entities to sustain positive changes in health behaviors.
+- healthy lifestyles in workplaces, schools, and communities by establishing a collaborative between business, health plans, faith-based, not-for-profit health organizations, consumer groups, and educational institutions, school health centers, government, and other community entities to sustain positive changes in health behaviors.